Help Center

 Business plan vs Strategic Plan - What You Must Know Sep 12, 2019

-A business plan is essentially what the name suggests.
-A plan to start and run a business or a new entity of an existing business, usually either an expansion in a newer region or a diversification into a new market.
-Business plans may be created for internal reference purposes or external funding purposes, with the latter being the common usage.
-Business plans form the basis of all business strategies and decisions made at the ownership level in an organization.
+A business plan is exactly what the name suggests— a plan to start and run a business or a new entity of an existing business; usually either an expansion in a newer region or a diversification into a new market.
+Business plans are mainly created for internal reference purposes or external funding purposes, with the latter being the common usage.
+They form the basis of all business strategies and decisions made at the ownership level in an organization.
 The most essential components of a business plan include:

-Financial Plan - Cash is king, and so is the balance sheet.
-Financial plans include some of the most important elements of the entire business plan and include elements like projected cash flow statements, capital requirements, a summary of projected overheads, projected balance sheet including assets and liabilities, income and expense statements.
-Consider this the central nervous system of the business plan, because it spans almost everything the business hopes to achieve.
+Financial Plan - A robust financial plan is the bedrock of any successful business venture, where cash flow reigns supreme, and a meticulously crafted balance sheet serves as the ultimate scorecard.
+A financial plan includes some of the most important elements of the entire business plan and includes elements like projected cash flow statements, capital requirements, a summary of projected overheads, a projected balance sheet including assets and liabilities, and income and expense statements.

 The Actionables- A Strategic Plan

 Strategic plans constitute the basis of operations and responsibilities within the business.
-Strategic plans lay the paths out for each member of the organization to follow, and define the functional outline and the key outcomes for every project and process within the business.
-This goes onto define the operations and their outcomes within the organization, its departments, and its employees.
-The only common element it shares with the business plan is the vision of the organization, and for obvious reasons - vision guides strategy, which in turn, guides operations of the business.
+These plans lay the paths out for each member of the organization to follow and define the functional outline and the key outcomes for every project and process within the business.
+A strategic plan goes on to define the operations and their outcomes within the organization, its departments, and its employees.
+The single thread connecting strategic planning with the business plan is the vision of the organization, and for obvious reasons— vision serves as the guiding light for strategy formation, which, in turn, directs the day-to-day operations of the business.

-One word - synchronization.
-A robust and well laid out strategic plan creates the much-needed sync between teams and their objectives.
-It provides a guide for daily operations alongside the focus and direction that teams often need to get the job done, on time and on budget.
-Combine all of these together in one large network and you begin to see the actual value of a strategic plan in the business- a grand orchestration of departments, teams, and individuals using the resources allocated to them to achieve the key performance indicator that they are responsible for.
+In a word— synchronization.
+A robust and well-laid-out strategic plan establishes the much-needed sync between teams and their objectives.
+Not only that, it also provides a guide for daily operations alongside the focus and direction that teams often need to get the job done, on time and within budget.
+When all these components are integrated into a cohesive network, the true value of a strategic plan emerges—a seamless and grand orchestration of departments, teams, and individuals using the resources allocated to them to achieve the key performance indicator that they are responsible for.

 Elements to Consider in a Strategic Plan

-If you’re tasked with creating a strategic plan for your business, you will need to incorporate certain components that will ensure that the stakeholders are aligned completely to the organization’s goals and objectives.
+When tasked with creating a strategic plan for your business, you will need to incorporate certain components that will ensure that the stakeholders are aligned completely with the organization’s goals and objectives.
 These include:

-Vision and Values- The vision statement is the most important component of the strategic plan, as well as the most overarching.
+Vision and Values- The vision statement is the most important component of the strategic plan and the most overarching.
 It propels the organization towards established goals and the values that every employee and stakeholder must incorporate.

-Guiding Principles - More often than not, organizations face crossroads where they need to decide which steps to take next, in order to reach their vision.
+Guiding Principles - Often, organizations face crossroads where they must decide which steps to take next, to reach their vision.
 Principles are included in strategic plans to align teams towards the vision when faced with a dilemma and form a critical part of strategic planning.

-Action Plans - A sum of key initiatives, processes, and projects that are required to be performed on a pre-determined periodic basis in order for the goal to be accomplished.
-These also include the time frames for each and the responsible stakeholder for each of the options.
+Action Plans - A sum of key initiatives, processes, and projects that are required to be performed on a pre-determined periodic basis for the goal to be accomplished.
+These also include the time frames for each stakeholder responsible for each option.
 They usually follow the DACI format for each action (Driver, Approver, Contributor, Informed)

-SWOT Analysis - The quintessential component, the Strength, Weaknesses, Opportunities and Threats analysis of the strategic plan lends context to all business actions vis-a-vis the external environment of the business.
-This includes competitors, market forces and conditions, identification of internal and external threats and several other factors.
+SWOT Analysis - The quintessential component, the Strength, Weaknesses, Opportunities, and Threats analysis of the strategic plan lends context to all business actions vis-a-vis the external environment.
+This includes competitors, market forces and conditions, identification of internal and external threats, and several other factors.

 Learning All About Strategic Planning

-If business is war, a strategic plan is the terrain map in the hands of the general based on which the entire army fights to win.
+In all businesses, a strategic plan serves as the foundational blueprint, akin to a meticulously drawn map for a general.
+It provides the essential guidance and direction needed for the entire organization to navigate toward success.
 It is crucial, therefore, to acquire the necessary skills and certifications for employment as a business strategist who would be entrusted with creating it.
-Know more about how to become a successful and sought after business strategist today!
+Know more about how to become a successful and sought-after business strategist today!

 X